-- Via Google Drive
+1. Via Google Drive

-To Share through Google Drive, right-click the file and select "Get shareable link" or "Share" as seen below:
+To Share through Google Drive, right-click the file and select Get shareable link or Share as seen below:

-You can then set the sharing permissions for the document. ("Can edit" means the students/other users will all collaborate on the same file, "Can view" means they can view the file and if they try to edit it, they will be prompted to create their own copy.)
+- Viewer: means the user can view the file and if they try to edit it, they will be prompted to create their own copy.